bertotuxedo/n3fjp-map/README.md

 - **Operator, band, and mode filters** applied client-side.
 - **ARRL section tracking** with automatic greying of worked sections.
 - **Status dashboard** showing API heartbeat, origin fix, and recent contacts.
-- **Station status & chat sidebar** so operators can see which station is active on each band/mode and read the latest messages.
 - **Optional QRZ.com integration** to improve DX station grid / location data.
-- **Multi-station awareness** so every networked logger can originate contacts from its own grid square or lat/lon.
-- **Dual-port ingest** that merges the 1100 API feed with the 1000 status/chat feed so every connected station is represented.

 ## Prerequisites
 - Docker and Docker Compose (for containerized deployment), or Python 3.10+ for a local run.